microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 ## Enums

-Enums are a feature added to JavaScript by TypeScript which allows for describing a value which could be one of a set of possible named constants.
+Enums are a feature added to JavaScript by TypeScript which allows for describing a value that could be one of a set of possible named constants.
 Unlike most TypeScript features, this is _not_ a type-level addition to JavaScript but something added to the language and runtime.
-Because of this, it's a feature which you should know exists, but maybe hold off on using unless you are sure.
-You can read more about enums in the [Enum reference page](/docs/handbook/enums.html).
+Because of this, it's a feature that you should know exists, but maybe hold off on using it unless you are sure.
+You can read more about enums on the [Enum reference page](/docs/handbook/enums.html).

 ## Less Common Primitives